KS2 SATs: Everything you should know

 KS2 English SATs

-Papers one and two are the English grammar, punctuation, and spelling portions of the assessment.
+Papers one and two are the English grammar, punctuation and spelling portions of the assessment.
+In paper one, students are tested primarily on their punctuation and grammar.

-In paper one, students will be tested primarily on their punctuation and grammar.
 They’ll be asked to identify parts of speech, the correct use and placement of punctuation, parts of sentences such as clauses and subjects, and much more.
+This paper is worth 50 marks, and students will have 45 minutes to complete it.

 How are KS2 SATs scored?